What Trailer I’m Watching

 Wastewater is hardly given a second thought in most of the U.S. You flush, and it goes down the sewer or into the septic.
 But few people know that treated wastewater can have a positive and important effect on climate change!

 Check out this GoesFoundation video on treating waste water.
-(Pro tip: most antibiotic residues in water come not from people disposing of drugs down the toilet but from hospitals, where there are a lot of people getting antibiotics simultaneously.)
+(Pro tip: most antibiotics residues in water come not from people disposing of drugs down the toilet but from hospitals, where there are a lot of people getting antibiotics simultaneously.)

 I’m looking forward to human studies about this, but a home wastewater filter that traps antibiotics seems like an obvious individual solution while we wait for government to catch up.
-Watch the video here.

 What Business Strategy I’m Championing